 Type and Location of Fire

 B and C or BC extinguishers can tackle most kitchen fires, but there are still elements worth thinking about.
-For one, most folks don’t want a fire extinguisher on display in their kitchen, so you need to find a place to mount an extinguisher that is close by and easily accessible while out of sight.
+For one, most folks don’t want a fire extinguisher on display in their kitchen, so they’ll need to find a place to mount an extinguisher that is close by and easily accessible while out of sight.
 Also, kitchen fires are usually on stoves or countertops, and a large fire extinguisher can be difficult to lift that high for some people.
-For both of these reasons, a small fire extinguisher that you can install in a kitchen cabinet and is easy to use on a stove is the best way to go.
+For both of these reasons, a small fire extinguisher that is kept in a kitchen cabinet and is easy to use on a stove is the best way to go.

 Placement

 The National Fire Protection Association suggests that families locate fire extinguishers where they are easy to grab within seconds.
 Fires can double in size every 30 seconds, so it’s important to get to them quickly.
 Central locations like hallways and main living spaces are ideal locations.
-You should also keep at least one fire extinguisher on every floor.
-On your main floor, the most important location is the kitchen, one of the most common places for fires to begin.
+There should be at least one fire extinguisher on every floor of a home.
+On the main floor, the most important location is the kitchen, one of the most common places for fires to begin.

-Pro Tip: Don’t install or keep your fire extinguisher above or next to your stove.
-As this is the most likely place for a fire to begin, a blaze will make it difficult for you to reach your extinguisher.
-Instead, place your extinguisher at least a few feet away, so you can step back, compose yourself, and grab your extinguisher.
+Pro Tip: Don’t install or keep a fire extinguisher above or next to the stove.
+As this is the most likely place for a fire to begin, a blaze will make it difficult for someone to reach the extinguisher.
+Instead, place the extinguisher a few feet away from the stove so that someone can easily take those few steps back and grab the extinguisher.

 Maintenance and Refills

-Fire extinguishers do require maintenance and refills.
+Just like a smoke detector, fire extinguishers do require maintenance, including refills.
 Professional fire extinguisher inspectors check commercial extinguishers annually and improve the available models approximately every 6 years.
 The inspectors check the pressure gauges and “thump” the bottom of dry chemical extinguishers to loosen up the settled powder.
 Fire extinguisher inspectors also have the bottle pressure tested to ensure there are no leaks.

 Size and Weight